ray-arnab/spa-seo-prerender/README.md

 #### Prerender IO

-Prerequiste: To install and run the same one will need npm and cygwin (for Windows)
+Prerequiste: To install and run the same one will need npm and cygwin (for Windows).
+By default, it starts on port 3000.

 Reference: https://github.com/prerender/prerender